iamsadiashakil/PatientApp/README.md

 # Patient App

-The **Patient App** is a healthcare management application designed to assist caretakers in managing the health and well-being of their patients.
-The app enables caretakers to seamlessly communicate with healthcare professionals and access medical records, ensuring that patients receive the best possible care.
+The **Patient App** is a healthcare management application designed to assist Patient’s Healthcare Representative in managing the health and well-being of their patients.
+The app enables Healthcare Representatives to seamlessly communicate with healthcare professionals and access medical records, ensuring that patients receive the best possible care.

 ## Features

-- **Secure Messaging**: Communicate directly with healthcare providers for updates and assistance.
+- **Secure Messaging**: Communicate directly with healthcare professionals for updates and assistance.
 - **Medical Records Access**: View patient vitals, test results, and the patient's complete medical history.
 - **User-Friendly Interface**: A clean and intuitive design tailored for caretakers to manage patient information efficiently.